top of page

 Heading 1

-UK - LONDON - CANARY WHARF - IBÉRICA VILARNAU CAVA TASTING
+UK - LONDON - CANARY WHARF - IBÉRICA - VILARNAU CAVA TASTING (POST 2)

-In October 2021 we went to a Vilarnau cava tasting evening with tapas at Ibérica Canary Wharf, London.
+In October 2021, we visited a Vilarnau cava-tasting evening with tapas at Ibérica Canary Wharf, London.

 A brief history of Vilarnau cava.

-Members of Spanish nobility, the Vilarnau family settled in Penedés in Catalunya, in the 12th century.
-Vilarnau is a contraction of the Latin, Vila Arnau, in other words, the Arnau family’s “country house, or Domus.”
-Formerly it stood within the estate of the Castillo de Subirats where vines were already being grown in the 12th century.
-Albert de Vilarnau, whose name has been given to what is currently the brand’s most exclusive cava, was the singular character who was responsible for increasing the family’s power back in the 14th century.
+Members of Spanish nobility, the Vilarnau family, settled in Penedés in Cataluny in the 12th century.
+Vilarnau is a contraction of the Latin Vila Arnau, in other words, the Arnau family's "country house, or Domus."
+Formerly, it stood within the estate of the Castillo de Subirats, where vines were already being grown in the 12th century.
+Albert de Vilarnau, whose name has been given to what is currently the brand's most exclusive cava, was the singular character responsible for increasing the family's power back in the 14th century.
 He was also a patron of the church of Santa Maria de Vilarnau.

-The first cava labelled Vilarnau was created in1949 when the owners first sold a cava made from grapes that had been grown on the “Can Petit i Les Planes de Vilarnau” estate, for centuries.
+The first cava labelled Vilarnau, was created in 1949 when the owners sold a cava made from grapes grown on the "Can Petit i Les Planes de Vilarnau" estate for centuries.

-In 1982 Vilarnau became part of the González Byass family of wineries.
-The new winery was sited right at the centre of the estate, with a new era of winemaking, which began in October 2005.
+In 1982, Vilarnau became part of the González Byass family of wineries.
+The new winery, located right at the estate's centre, began a new era of winemaking in October 2005.

-The label design is similar to trencadís, a kind of mosaic, used in the Catalan modernist art movement, created from tiny fragments of broken ceramic tiles, roof tiles or crockery.
-The Catalan architects Antoni GaudÍ and Josep MarÍa Pujol used trencadÍs in many of their designs, the most famous probably being, Parc Güell in Barcelona.
-As a result, some of Vilarnau cava’s are dressed in a comparable way.
+The label design is similar to trencadís, a mosaic used in the Catalan modernist art movement, created from tiny fragments of broken ceramic tiles, roof tiles or crockery.
+The Catalan architects Antoni GaudÍ and Josep MarÍa Pujol used trencadÍs in many of their designs, the most famous probably being Parc Güell in Barcelona.
+As a result, some Vilarnau cava are dressed comparably.

-As these are cava’s that are aged for a long time, the bubbles are much finer and rise slowly, creating a long-lasting mousse.
+As these are aged cava, the bubbles are much finer and rise slowly, creating a long-lasting mousse.

 The "Cava Region" comprises some 159 townships, essentially in the provinces of Barcelona and Tarragona but also in Lleida, Girona, la Rioja, Álava, Valencia, Badajoz, Navarra, and Zaragoza.